ezrosent/frawk/info/overview.md

   have been optional.
 However, refactoring the code to support arbitrary byte-streams would be a lot of work, as the implementation uses Rust strings throughout.
+* *Batching* frawk batches reading and writing data fairly aggressively compared with most Awk implementations that I have come across.
+This is done largely for performance reasons, and reflects the intended use-case of "batch" data- processing scripts.